aleshaleksey/fansys23/08-spell-list.md

 - You can only have one summon at any one time.
 - The summon appears either at the end of the caster's turn, or the start of the caster's next turn.
 However it cannot act until the start of the caster's next turn.

 **Limitation**: A fiend will not be willingly summoned by an entity aligned to the "divine".
-In this case a caster makes a contested Cha roll vs the fiend.
+In this case a caster makes a contested CHA roll vs the fiend.
 If the fiend wins, it can chose to refuse the summons or to accept it, although in this case it is in no way under the caster's control and is likely to attack it.

 **Upcast**: For every MP die above 5 added (2MP dice for global), the fiend's level can be increased by two.